bibliosansfrontieres/doc-koombook-kit/pages/03.alternative/default.md

 title: Alternatives
 ---

-We can imagine alternatives to the KoomBook kit for transporting these materials.
+We can imagine alternatives to the Ideascube kit for transporting these materials.
 * [A backpack](/alternative/backpack)